 - Good Cash Back Rewards Program.
 The Journey Student Credit Card earns a flat 1% cash back on all purchases.
 That’s a good rate in the student credit card realm, which isn’t known for generous rewards programs.

-- Opportunity to Increase Your Credit Line After 5 Months.
-If you make consistent, timely payments on your account, you’ll automatically be considered for a credit line increase in as little as 5 months.
+- Opportunity to Increase Your Credit Line in As Little As 6 Months.
+If you make consistent, timely payments on your account, you’ll automatically be considered for a credit line increase in as little as six months.
 Many student credit cards make no guarantees about when cardholders are to be considered for credit line increases, and the fact that you’re automatically considered eliminates the hassle of calling up and formally requesting an increase.

 - On-Time Payment Bonus.
 The Journey Student Credit Card further rewards timely payment patterns with an on-time payment bonus equivalent to 0.25% of all cash back earned during the payment period.
 This boosts the card’s effective cash back rate to 1.25%, which is higher than most student credit cards’ baseline cash back rates.

 - No Foreign Transaction or Balance Transfer Fees.
 This card doesn’t have balance transfer or foreign transaction fees.
 If you plan to spend a semester abroad or transfer a high-interest balance from another student credit card, this dual perk definitely reduces the cost of doing so.

 - No Penalty APR.
 The Journey Student Credit Card doesn’t have a penalty APR.
 That’s great news for students who occasionally miss payments during school breaks or at end-of-semester crunches.

 - Flexible Rewards Redemption.
 You can redeem your cash back rewards at any time and in any amount.
 If you don’t use your card that often, it can take months to reach other cards’ minimum redemption thresholds.

 Consider these drawbacks before applying for the Journey student card.